mindstorm8191/settlerswarlords/notes/tasklist.md

 7. Get trees to generate on the current map.
 Most trees will be 3 tiles tall and include wider areas for branches
     -   2 tiles above tree floor will contain tree branch tiles
     -   Edge of forest tiles will be brush and usually unwalkable.
 Insides will be forest flooring
+8. Add workers around the player.
+They'll be idle when the game begins

 Old task list